kkkooosss/React-app-for-multi-docker-elb-ecs-service/README.md

 - for Dockerhub login
   - DOCKER_ID
   - DOCKER_PASSWORD
-- Postgres DB credentials
+- RDS Postgres credentials
   - POSTGRES_USER
   - POSTGRES_PASSWORD

-This **Variation 2** of CI/CD pipeline uses GitHub Actions to create a new version of AWS Elastic Beanstalk Multi-Docker Environment and subsiquently deploy it.
+This **Variation 2** of CI/CD pipeline uses GitHub Actions to create a new version of AWS Elastic Beanstalk Multi-Docker Environment and subsiquent deploy.

 [This is the source code of Variation 2](https://github.com/kkkooosss/React-app-for-multi-docker-CI-CD-deployment-to-ecs).